 Getting moving is the best gift you can give to your body.
-But whether you’re starting from couch potato status or stepping up your fitness level, we’ve got a few ideas to keep you active for the whole year ahead.
+But whether you’re starting from couch potato status or stepping up your fitness level, we’ve got a few ideas to keep you active.

 Move the goalposts

 It’s too much to expect anyone to make enormous changes all in one big hit.
-Instead of shocking your body and mind with an avalanche of newness in January, schedule changes throughout the year.
+Instead of shocking your body and mind with an avalanche of newness as we see restrictions eased, schedule changes over the weeks.
 You’ll be much more likely to stick to them.

-Want to run 10k by the summer?
+Want to run 10k by the end of the year?
 Don’t just plod on, bemoaning how far short you are of your goal.
 Break it down into a plan - apps are great for this - and tick off the achievements as you go.

 Get out of breath every day

 When it’s raining/you’ve got a headache/you’re exhausted/you’re late for work/you suddenly decide you need to wash your shower curtain, it’s not quite such an attractive prospect.

 Give yourself a break and simply pledge to raise your heart rate and get out of breath every day.
 Take the stairs, dance round your living room, park further away if you are back in the office, step up your pace...whatever you can do to make that change.